 Finally, we really encourage customers to be creative when thinking about what content to include.
 A great approach is to think about what kinds of things you could showcase to give them a show not tell insight into your work, from animations to product catalogues.

 How do I create content for my AR business card?

 AR business cards are still a relative novelty, which means that jumping on the bandwagon now will really make you stand out.

 On the other hand, it also means that building AR business card content can still be expensive and time-consuming, depending on what development option you go for.

 In a nutshell, there are three options available to you at present: AR developers, an agency or an AR content creation platform.

 AR developers and agencies are still relatively expensive and can lead to relatively slow development processes.

 We personally recommend using an AR content creation platform such as ours.
 This approach allows for faster, more affordable content creation.

-If you would like to find out more about how you can build your own AR business card with us, drop us a line or sign up now to access the platform.
+If you would like to find out more about how you can build your own AR business card with us, drop us a line or create your own business card now.